Crystal-Modeling/tasklist-theia-glsp/README.md

    task 2 "Vegetables"
    ```

-3. Demonstrate selection sync: Click on different text nodes (e.g., `slr`, then `proposal`) in 'shopping.tasks' on the left (watch how different nodes on the diagram get centered)
+3. Demonstrate selection sync: Click on different text nodes (e.g., `1`, then `2`) in 'shopping.tasks' on the left (watch how different nodes on the diagram get centered)
 4. Demonstrate saving sync: Save 'shopping.tasks' (watch 'shopping.tasklist' gets saved automatically)
 5. Demonstrate invalid models are not exposed (not digested to the diagram server) by replacing the content of the editor with the following: